-Rudy Wiebe has been a major figure in the literary arts in Canada for 40 years.
+Rudy Wiebe has been a major figure in the literary arts in Canada for nearly five decades.

 A novelist, short story writer and essayist, Rudy’s work has received national recognition: twice winning the Governor Generals’ Award for Fiction and also receiving the Charles Taylor Award for Non-Fiction.
 His books have also won prizes in this province, most recently the Grant McEwan Award and, earlier, Alberta Awards for Best Non-Fiction and Best Children’s Book.